-Fiscal Year Ended June 30, 2023 20 2022 2021 (po Revenue growth rate at constant currency (1) 16.6 % 47.6 % 29.6 % Average number of employees involved in delivery of our services (2) 10,872 9,492 6,943 Revenue concentration (3) 32.8 % 33.8 % 34.9 % Number of large clients (4) 146 134 85 Adjusted profit before taxes margin (5) 20.7 % 21.1 % 20.6 % Adjusted free cash flow (6) £ 111,525 £ 107,163 £ 82,660
+Fiscal Year Ended June 30,

+2024 2023 2022

+(pe ound s in thousar ıds)

+Revenue (decline)/growth rate at constant currency (1) (4.5)% 16.6% 47.6%

+Average number of employees involved in delivery of our services (2) 10,587 10,872 9,492

+Revenue concentration (3) 32.5% 32.8% 33.8%

+Number of large clients (4) 146 146 134

+Adjusted PBT margin (5) 11.2% 20.7% 21.1%

+Adjusted free cash flow (6) £ 58,401 £ 111,525 £ 107,163

-(1) We monitor our revenue growth rate at constant currency.
+(1) We monitor our revenue (decline)/growth rate at constant currency.
 As the impact of foreign currency exchange rates is highly variable and difficult to predict, we believe revenue growth rate at constant currency allows us to better understand the underlying business trends and performance of our ongoing operations on a period-over-period basis.
 We calculate revenue growth rate at constant currency by translating revenue from entities reporting in foreign currencies into British Pounds using the comparable foreign currency exchange rates from the prior period.
-For example, the average rates in effect for the fiscal year ended June 30, 2022 were used to convert revenue for the fiscal year ended June 30, 2023 and the revenue for the comparable prior period ended June 30, 2022, rather than the actual exchange rates in effect during the respective period.
+For example, the average rates in effect for the fiscal year ended June 30, 2023 were used to convert revenue for the fiscal year ended June 30, 2023, rather than the actual exchange rates in effect during the respective period.
 Revenue growth rate at constant currency is not a measure calculated in accordance with IFRS.
 While we believe that revenue growth rate at constant currency provides useful information to investors in understanding and evaluating our results of operations in the same manner as our management, our use of revenue growth rate at constant currency has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under IFRS.
 Further, other companies, including companies in our industry, may report the impact of fluctuations in foreign currency exchange rates differently, which may reduce the value of our revenue growth rate at constant currency as a comparative measure.
-The below table presents a reconciliation of revenue growth rate to revenue growth rate at constant currency, the most directly comparable measure calculated and presented in accordance with IFRS.
+The below table presents a reconciliation of actual reported revenue growth rate to revenue growth rate at constant currency, the most directly comparable measure calculated and presented in accordance with IFRS.

 Fiscal Year Ended June 30,

-2023 2022 2021
+2024 2023 2022

 (pounds in thousands)

-Revenue £794,733 £654,757 £446,298
+Revenue £740,756 £794,733 £654,757

-Revenue period-over-period growth rate 21.4 % 46.7 % 27.2 %
+Revenue period-over-period (decline)/growth rate (6.8)% 21.4% 46.7%

-Estimated impact of foreign currency exchange rate fluctuations (4.8)% 0.9 % 2.4 %
+Estimated impact of foreign currency exchange rate fluctuations 2.3% (4.8)% 0.9%

-Revenue growth rate at constant currency 16.6 % 47.6 % 29.6 %
+Revenue (decline)/growth rate at constant currency (4.5)% 16.6% 47.6%